Dre Campbell Farm

 4. Grubs

-11 Natural Ways to Get Rid of Grubs in GardenGrubs are the larvae of various voracious garden beetles, such as Japanese beetles, June beetles, and chafers.
-You normally find these pests (the grubs) in damp soil.
+11 Natural Ways to Get Rid of Grubs in GardenGrubs are the larvae of various voracious garden beetles, such as Japanese beetles, chafers, and June beetles.
+You usually find these pests (the grubs) in damp soil.

-Grub worms eat the roots of plants, causing things like droopy leaves, dying plants, and graying lawns.
-Also, areas with large infestations may feel spongy.
+Grub worms eat the roots of plants, causing droopy leaves, dying plants, and gray lawns.

 5. Cutworms